ormsolutions/NORMA/README.txt

 If NORMA is not functioning after the first dev build (the first clue will be in the file new dialog, which will simply say 'ORMModel' instead of 'Object-Role Modeling File') then you will need to reset the VSIX installation following the directions from the readme in the VSIXInstall/VS2015 directory.
 This should be required only after the first build, or in situations indicated in the readme.

+The build and installation process for VS2015 and VS2017 is radically different because of the side-by-side installation support introduced with VS2017.
+The VS installation is no longer in a fixed location discoverable with the registry, so you will need to provide customized feedback to the system before you build.
+When you run VS2017.bat (or VS2019.bat) from the corresponding Visual Studio Command Prompt environment you will see instructions on how to create the VS20xxInstallation.bat file to set additional environment variables to tell the NORMA build system which installation of Visual Studio you are building for.
+Once this information is known, builds will run as normal except that you will not see any files in the normal installation locations (under C:\Program Files (x86)\ORM Solutions).
+Your files are instead written to %localappdata%\Microsoft\VisualStudio under the directory corresponding to the appropriate target.
+Below that directory, go into the instance ending in Exp, then Extensions\ORM Solutions\Natural ORM Architect.
+You'll find your files in here.

+The actual installation is also radically different.
+There are no Setup files for any version above VS2015.
+Instead, there is a new VSIXInstall\VSIXOnly directory that takes the role of setup.
+This will automatically run once when you call BuildVS20xx.bat, allowing you to debug.